som-sm/tasks-challenge/README.md

 # Tasks CRUD Challenge

-Built using React, TypeScript, Tailwind, Shadcn.

 Link: https://tasks-challenge-seven.vercel.app/

+## Overview

+- Built with React, TypeScript, Tailwind, and ShadCN.
+- All core functionalities are implemented, with thorough handling of edge cases.

 ## Functionalities